lowRISC/opentitan/doc/project/checklist.md

 ### FPV_ALL_ASSERTIONS_WRITTEN

-All assertions are implemented and are 90% proven.
+All assertions (except security countermeasure assertions) are implemented and are 90% proven.
 Each output of the module has at least one forward and one backward assertion check.
 The FPV proof run converges within reasonable runtime.